snaxusuan/incubator-dubbo-website/docs/zh-cn/user/references/qos (translated).md

 -Ddubbo.application.qos.accept.foreign.ip=false
 ```

-to reject command sent from the host computer, allowing only the local server to act on the command
+to reject command sent from the remote host computer, allowing only the local server to act on the command

-### Telnet agreement with http agreement
+### Telnet agreement and http agreement

 The telnet module supports both http agreement and telnet agreement for usgae convenience under most situations.